airthreesixty/website-air360/content/en/guides/cro-for-beginners.md

     - CRO often requires a strong understanding of analytics, UX design, and website optimization.
     - Growth Hacking involves a mix of marketing, product development, and often unconventional thinking.

-In summary, as CRO managers and digital product managers, we should recognize that both Growth Hacking and CRO have their places in our toolkit.
+Digital and eCommerce teams should recognize that both Growth Hacking and CRO have their places in their toolkit.
 CRO is about refining the user experience on the existing platform, while Growth Hacking is more about finding innovative ways to fuel rapid growth.
 Depending on our business goals and resources, we may use one or both strategies to drive success.